markchil/markchil.github.io/2_Software.md

 ![ne marginals]({{ site.github.url }}/images/neMarginalsNew.png)

-And here are the associated data and fitted profiles (blue is marginalized with MCMC, red is MAP estimate -- the means are similar, but the uncertainty envelopes are not):
+And here are the associated data and fitted profiles (blue is marginalized with MCMC, red is the MAP estimate -- the means are similar, but the uncertainty envelopes are not):

 ![fitted ne profile]({{ site.github.url }}/images/neFit.png)